To the Members of Mahaan Foods Limited

 (c) According to the information and explanations given to us and on the basis of ourexamination of the records of the Company the title deeds of immovable properties areheld in the name of the Company.

-(a) The inventories have been physically verified during the year by the management.
-Inour opinion the frequency of verification is reasonable.
+(ii) a.
+The inventories have been physically verified during the year by themanagement.
+In our opinion the frequency of verification is necessary.

-(c) The Company is maintaining proper records of inventory.
-The discrepancies noticedon verification between the physical stocks and the book records were notmaterial.
+c.
+The company is maintaining proper records of the inventory.
+The discrepanciesnoticed on verification between the physical stocks and the book records were notmaterial.

 (iv) In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of section 185 and 186 of the Act with respectto the loans and investments made.